Fulfillment by Amazon or Amazon FBA lets sellers in the Amazon marketplace take advantage of Amazon’s giant logistics operation to ship their orders.

 On the flip side, Amazon FBA will handle customer service when your customers have an issue.
 No one likes talking to an irate customer, so outsourcing your customer service may be a blessing.
 The question you should ask yourself is whether you trust Amazon to do a good job giving your customers the personal attention and respect that you want to reflect on your business.

 The products of sellers who use Amazon FBA are automatically eligible for free Amazon Prime shipping.
-While this can be a plus in attracting more Prime customers, you still have to pay for the shipping costs.
+While this can be a plus in attracting more Prime customers, you still have to pay for the shipping costs and fees.

 You won’t be able to decide which products get free shipping.
 Whatever your margin on an item, you’ll have to absorb the shipping costs for Amazon Prime orders.